sillidevv/Rust-brainfuck/README.md

 Tiny bad brainfuck interpreter written in rust

 ### How to use
-Either get one of the releases or just clone the repo and run/build.
+Either get one of the releases (if you're on windows) or just clone the repo and run/build.

+Im too lazy to do cross compilation, so if youre on linux, macos (whatever) just build it from source using cargo

 Once you've got an executable of it you can run it on any file.
 For example:

 ```shell